 Wherever you decide to set up camp, it’s crucial to pack down the snow first.
 If you have snow shoes or skis along this can make the job quicker.
 A good pair of boots will assist you as well, although it may take you a bit longer.
-Packing down the snow ensures you don’t puncture a hole in your tent when accidentally stepping on some soft [...]
+Packing down the snow ensures you don’t puncture a hole in your tent when accidentally stepping [...]

 Washington State Parks have announced the 2019-2020 winter schedule, with more than 100 parks remaining open for camping or day-use activities.
 The winter schedule is now available online.
 More than 100 parks will remain open during the winter, while about 19 parks are closed until dates in March, April or May, due to weather and other circumstances.

 Each year, Washington State Parks identifies which parks will remain open and which will offer limited or partial services, such as fewer camping sites and restrooms.
 Specific areas within a park may be closed, and some parks are open only on weekends and holidays.
 Campers should be aware that some state parks may shut off water systems, even if the park is open.
 Some boat launches are closed, and some docks are removed for the winter.
-State Parks works to [...]
+State [...]